 Develop your dog's focus with the "Look" command to ignore distractions

-Course Description: If your dog has gone through obedience training, but some new unwanted behaviors have recently developed, then this practical course tackles those most common challenges dog owners face.
+Course Description: If your dog is displaying some unwanted behaviors such as jumping, counter surfing, and barking, then this practical course tackles those most common challenges dog owners face.
 You will learn effective techniques to teach your dog impulse control and calm behaviors, including a "Place" command for managing doorways, mealtimes, and visitors.
 This class gives you the tools to work through issues and build a well-mannered pup.

 Location: Dawg Day Afternoon, 1571 Horseshoe Pike, Glenmoore, PA 19343